MpDev89/ESP32_IoT_AndroidApp/README.md

 ![Alt text](images/Main.jpg)

-Connection to device can be managed in this layout clicking on item from device list
+Connection to device can be managed in this layout clicking on item from device list.

 ![Alt text](images/Connect.jpg)

 Measure layout permit to read characteristic value transmitted from server.

 ![Alt text](images/Measure.jpg)